 Gismondi has received the highest rating for legal ability, diligence and honesty from the nation’s most recognized reference, and The Legal Intelligencer honored him with its Lifetime Achievement Award.
 Gismondi has served as president of the Allegheny County Bar Association and of the Academy of Trial Lawyers and is an invited member of the American College of Trial Lawyers.

 With his support, Pitt Law established the John P. Gismondi Civil Litigation Certificate Program in 2003 to train law students as courtroom attorneys.
 Gismondi and his wife Lisa created the Gismondi Family Foundation which provides grants to Pittsburgh nonprofit organizations.
 The foundation and the University recently launched PittEnrich, a tutoring and enrichment program for Pittsburgh grade schoolers.
 In 2008, Pitt Law named Gismondi a distinguished alumnus; in 2012, the University named him a Legacy Laureate.
-He resides in Pittsburgh with his wife and three sons.
+He resides in Pittsburgh with his wife, two daughters and son.

 Lisa Golden (A&S ’93) graduated magna cum laude and Phi Beta Kappa in neuroscience from the Dietrich School of Arts and Sciences.
 She is currently an emergency medicine physician at UPMC Altoona.
 Prior to this role, she provided emergency services in a variety of clinical settings in Western Pennsylvania and North Carolina, and served as a physician advisor for Executive Health Resources and co-founder of WPA Emergency Medicine Staffing, LLC.